Table of Contents

 What is Market Timing?

-Market timing term benefits active traders, portfolio managers, and professionals the most as they invest their time and effort in forecasting future price movements.
+Market timing benefits active traders, portfolio managers, and professionals the most as they invest their time and effort in forecasting future price movements.
 They can predict market changes with their skills.

 How to Analyse Market Timing?